MSE News

 Thousands of single bus journeys in England to be capped until December 2024 - here's all you need to know

-The £2 fare cap was originally planned to run between January and March 2023, but it was extended until 30 June 2023, and has now been extended again - though it will rise to £2.50 from 1 November 2023.
-The fare cap will be reviewed again closer to its revised end date next year.
+The £2 fare cap was originally planned to run between January and March 2023, but was later extended until 30 June and then again until 31 October 2023.
+It has now been extended again until the end of 2024.

 Below we explain all you need to know.
 You can also see our Cheap train tickets guide for how to cut costs if you're travelling by train, and our Cheap petrol and diesel guide for help cutting costs when travelling by car.